nens/threedi-docs/source/c_control.rst

 Control types
 -------------

 The different types of controls are now explained.
-All the types of control that will be implemented are:
+The implemented types of control are:

 -	Table control